Errors and Warnings¶

 ¶

-Warns that the specified net is used in at least two different always statements with posedge/negedges (i.e. a flop).
-One usage has the signal in the sensitivity list and body, probably as an async reset, and the other usage has the signal only in the body, probably as a sync reset.
+Warns that the specified net is used in at least two different always statements with posedge/negedges (i.e., a flop).
+One usage has the signal in the sensitivity list and body, probably as an async reset, and the other has the signal only in the body, probably as a sync reset.
 Mixing sync and async resets is usually a mistake.
-The warning may be disabled with a lint_off pragma around the net, or either flopped block.
+The warning may be disabled with a lint_off pragma around the net or flopped block.

 -